agude/agude.github.io/_drafts/2019-01-01-python_patterns_enum.md

     return self.rank == other.rank
 {% endhighlight python %}

-It is now much easier to catch errors in our card definitions (in fact, the runtime will catch them for you):
+It is now much easier to catch errors in our card definitions:

 {% highlight python %}
 ace_of_spades    = PlayingCard(CardSuit.SPADES, CardRank.ACE)
 king_of_hearts   = PlayingCard(CardSuit.HEARTS, CardRank.KING)
 my_favorite_card = PlayingCard("Stars", 85)  # Obviously wrong
 {% endhighlight python %}

+Not only are they obvious by eye (`"Stars"` is clearly not a `CardSuit`), but the runtime will even raise an error!